New Zealand's petroleum regulators

 Workplace safety is regulated by the Health and Safety at Work Act 2015, and associated regulations specific to the petroleum sector.

-WorkSafe New Zealand is NZ’s workplace health and safety regulator – which was made a stand-alone Crown Entity with a sole focus on workplace health and safety in 2013.
+WorkSafe is New Zealand’s workplace health and safety regulator – which was made a stand-alone Crown Entity with a sole focus on workplace health and safety in 2013.
 It has a specialist High Hazards Unit (HHU) that regulates petroleum, geothermal and minerals mining operations.

 In regard to petroleum, WorkSafe is responsible for the rules that ensure workers are kept safe – which includes the requirement to ensure that the risk of a well failure is as low as reasonably practicable.
 WorkSafe must approve an operator’s Safety Case – which outlines any hazards and the systems to manage them.
 There is also a range of requirements to ensure a well is managed through its life cycle, including oversight of the design and construction process.